-The outstanding balance of all issued tranches of the above participation certificates issued by the Group as at 31 December 2022 is EUR 78 million (31 December 2021: EUR 78 million).
+The outstanding balance of all issued tranches of the above participation certificates issued by the Group as at 31 December 2023 is EUR 121 million (31 December 2022: EUR 78 million).

-Since 1 January 2021, the part of trade receivables being subject to future securitisation transactions (i.e., not yet transferred to PPF Co3 B.V. or AB 4 B.V and not derecognised but fulfilling all necessary conditions to be transferred) is recognised under financial assets at FVTPL.
+As at 31 December 2023 and 2022, the part of trade receivables being subject to future securitisation transactions (i.e., not yet transferred to PPF Co3 B.V. or AB 4 B.V and not derecognised, but fulfilling all necessary conditions to be transferred) is recognised under financial assets at FVTPL, as an instalment receivables at FVTPL in the table above.

-As at 31 December 2022, the Group did not hold any financial liabilities at FVTPL (2021: EUR 3 million).
+As at 31 December 2023, the Group did not hold any financial liabilities at FVTPL (2022: nil).
 Details of derivatives are provided in the following tables:

-In mutons of BOX, as at 31 December 2022 Notional amount Positive fair values Negative fair values
+Notional Positive fair Negative fair

+amount values values

 OTC products:

+Interest rate swaps - trading 16 1 -

+Forward exchange contracts - trading 65 1

+Interest rate swaps - hedging 125 7 -

+Notional Positive fair Negative fair

+amount values values

+OTC products:

 Interest rate swaps - trading 17 2 -

 Interest rate swaps - hedging 170 18 -

-Notional amount Positive fair values Negative fair values

-OTC products:

-Currency swaps 20 - (3)

-Forward exchange contracts 23 - -

-Interest rate swaps 16 2 -

-Total trading derivatives 59 2 (3)

-Interest rate swaps 205 17 -

-Total hedging derivatives 205 17 -